OperationCode/operationcode_frontend/CONTRIBUTING.md

 │       └── home.js
 ```

-#### Running the development Server
+#### Running the development environment
-- `npm install --global yarn` - Install Yarn Globally

-- `yarn install` - Install Package dependencies.
-Be sure to run this each time you pull from Github to update the dependencies.

-- `yarn start` - Start the development server
+Now that you understand the technology and project structure, feel free to direct yourself to the [Quick-Start Guide](#quick-start-guide).

 ### Production Builds
 #### Static Site